Remy International: History

+In July 2023, BorgWarner spun off its fuel parts and aftermarket segments as part of a plan to focus on its electric vehicle drivetrain business.
+The newly created standalone company PHINIA, which took over the fuel parts and aftermarket segments, publicly trades on the New York Stock Exchange under the symbol PHIN.

 Products

 Heavy duty products

 Remy International's heavy duty products are sold under the Delco Remy brand which is licensed from General Motors.
 As of 2014, only starters and alternators are manufactured and sold under the Delco Remy brand name.
 The company sells products as components for new vehicle production in addition to replacement units and parts through various distributors and original equipment dealerships.

 Alternators

-There are now two main types of heavy duty alternators produced by Remy International.
-The first being a typical brush-style alternator, in addition to a brushless-type design.
-The brushless type design contains fewer moving parts making the unit more durable and increasing overall life in addition to an increase in efficiency.
-Examples of current brushless products include 36SI, 40SI, and 55SI.
-Current examples of brush style alternators include 24SI and 28SI.
+Remy International produces both brush-style and brushless heavy duty alternators.
+The brushless contains fewer moving parts, increasing both efficiency and durability.
+Examples of current brushless products include 36SI, 40SI, and 55SI, and brush style the 24SI and 28SI.